 This course emphasizes the principles and practices of copy preparation and editorial decision making.
-Elements include working with writers, a production staff, and deadlines, as well as headline writing, picture editing, writing photo captions, and editing copy for accuracy, newsworthiness, language effectiveness, legality, and good taste.
-(Spring, even years)
+Elements include working with writers and a production staff, meeting deadlines, headline and caption writing, picture editing, and editing copy for accuracy.
+Students will apply coursework by serving as the editorial staff of the Southwesterner, the campus news website and the campus newspaper.
+(Fall)